olyagil/test_task/README.md

 # Test task for Netcracker

 The simple information system for managing and searching a customer base.
+Full-stack application using Spring Boot as backend provider and Angular 8 as a fronted provider which performs different CRUD operations on a Customer entity.
 ## Technologies
 Project is created with:
 * JDK: Open JDK 11